 When properties are made rent-ready correctly, the number of repairs requested by a resident after move-in should be one or two at the most.
 If the homeowner fails to make the property rent-ready, they run a very high risk of:

 - Calls every day for something else to be fixed, leading to the homeowner feeling like they are being nickeled and dimed.

 - The resident gets fed up and moves out, thus creating another vacancy.

-At the end of the day, it is much better to spend the money in making the home nice attracting quality, long-term residents than to have constant turnover in the property.
+At the end of the day, it is much better to spend the money on making the home nice attracting quality, long-term residents than to have a constant turnover in the property.
 You will lose money and most likely sell the property.